We’re continually researching ways to increase our use of renewable energy with the help of some of the worlds’ leading

 Renewable Energy Certificates

 NU is implementing an ambitious cogeneration project at our Central Utility Plant, installing a 7 million watt turbine with heat recovery that will provide cleaner electricity as well as heating and cooling to our Evanston Campus.
 This project will reduce our Greenhouse gas emissions by ____ and has the added benefit of providing backup generation to our critical research facilities.

 Geothermal energy is thermal energy that uses the earth as a heat source (in the winter) or a heat sink (in the summer).
-By pumping water more than 600 feet underground, this allows us to efficiently use this energy to heat and cool the New Kellogg School of Management Building and Visitor's Center.
+By pumping water more than 600 feet underground, this allows us to efficiently heat and cool the New Kellogg School of Management Building and Visitor's Center.